Combining the Keto Diet and Intermittent Fasting: What to Know

 0

 Everybody wants to lose weight and become healthier.
 To do so, there are often available diets that people can follow.
 Among them is the ketogenic diet.
 It is a low-carb, sugar-free diet.
-It requires a slow to the drastic reduction of carbohydrate intake, replacing it with fats, and then using fats as your body’s new fuel.
+It requires a slow to drastic reduction of carbohydrate intake, replacing it with fats, and then using fats as your body’s new fuel.
 This results in placing your body in a metabolic state known as ketosis.

 Keto Diet